Intercultural Career Mentoring Program

 This program is comprised of three components:

-1. Program Launch Day (Mentee Training & Mentor Introduction)
+1. Program Launch Day (Mentee Training on Intercultural topics & Mentor Introduction Sessions)

 2. Online engagement and discussions with your mentor and fellow mentees

-3. Celebration and Networking EveningTo be eligible for the program, students must be available and dedicated to attend both the in-person events taking place within the program, as well as committed to actively interacting during the online component.
+3. Celebration and Networking EveningTo be eligible for the program, students must be available and committed to attending both the in-person events taking place within the program, as well as dedicated to actively participating during the online mentoring component.

 How to Participate

-To apply to participate as a student, please fill out the form below.
+To apply to participate as a mentee, please fill out the form below.

 For further information please email engit-studentenrich@unimelb.edu.au